SPARCS -- combining radiation hydrodynamics with non-equilibrium metal chemistry in the SWIFT astrophysical code: Tests of

 \subsubsection{Analytic solution}

 An (approximate) analytic solution to this test case was derived by \cite{Wise12radpre} as follows.
-Firstly, we assume that all of the ionized gas collects in an optically thick shell with a time-dependent mass $M_{\rm shell}$ and with a momentum $Lt/c$.
+Firstly, we assume that all of the ionized gas collects in an optically thick shell with a time-dependent mass $M_{\rm shell}$ and with a momentum $Lt/c$, where $L$ is the source luminosity.
 We further assume that the optically thick shell initially forms at radius the Str\"{o}mgren radius $r_i$.

 The velocity of this shell can now be calculated by expressing momentum conservation,

 If the initial density is constant , i.e. $\rho(r')=\rho_0$, then the solution is

 where $A={(3L)}/{(4\pi c\rho_0)}$.